ellamrclo08/LBYCPG2_TeamInbox_FinalProject/README.md

 pip install -r requirements.txt

 10.)
 After this, the program can now be run using the following command: python manage.py runserver

+This program was tested in a Windows operating system.